The best sales to shop today: Athleta, Jabra, wearable blankets and more

 Takeya Cold Brew Coffee Maker ($15.99, originally $19.99; amazon.com)

 If you’re a “cold brew in all seasons” kind of coffee drinker, take advantage of this deal on the Takeya Cold Brew Coffee Maker, our favorite travel and tumble cold brewer, at Amazon.
 You can pick up the pitcher for just $15.99 right now — that’s $1 away from its all-time lowest price — and be brewing your own batch of cold brew in no time.
-Its plastic construction and airtight seal makes this coffee maker particularly durable, and it’s super simple to set up and use.
+Its plastic construction and airtight seal make this coffee maker particularly durable, and it’s super simple to set up and use.
 Read more about this pick in our full review of the best cold brew coffee makers.

 Jabra Elite 85h Wireless Noise-Canceling Headphones ($196.62, originally $249.99; amazon.com)